Home β About

 Standard education assumes you can show up.
 On time.
 Every week.
 At full capacity.
 With the same energy on Tuesday as you had on Monday.
 It punishes absence, penalises falling behind, and treats inconsistency as failure.

 Chronic illness doesn't work that way.
 Spooniversity was designed around that reality β not despite it.
-And our graduates prove it works: they learn, they build, they move forward.
+The first cohort is starting now.

 βChronic illness does not end ambition.